Madame Roland: Activist and salonnière

 During these events, Madame Roland always sat at a table by the window, reading, writing letters or doing needlework.
 She never involved herself in the conversations going on around her but listened carefully.
 Her considerable political influence was not exerted by participating in public debate (which she found unseemly for a woman), but through letters and personal conversations.
 She was known for her sharp political analyses and her ideological tenacity, and was widely recognized as one of the most important people in the group around Brissot.
 She was always asked for advice on political strategy and she contributed to the content of letters, parliamentary bills and speeches.
 She was described by contemporaries as a charming woman and a brilliant conversationalist.

 Madame Roland's salon is one of the main reasons why she is remembered but it may not have been a salon in the usual sense of the term.
 The gatherings she hosted were strictly political and not social in character; hardly any food or drink was served.
 They took place in the few hours between the end of the debates in the assembly and the beginning of the meetings in the Jacobin Club.
-There were also - apart from Madame Roland herself- no women present.
-This distinguished them from the events hosted by Louise de Kéralio, Sophie de Condorcet and Madame de Staël; although also attended by revolutionaries their gatherings were more like the aristocratic salons of the ancien regime, an impression that Madame Roland wanted to avoid at any cost.
+There were also — apart from Madame Roland herself — no women present.
+This distinguished them from the events hosted by Louise de Kéralio, Sophie de Condorcet and Madame de Staël; although also attended by revolutionaries their gatherings were more like the aristocratic salons of the ancien régime, an impression that Madame Roland wanted to avoid at any cost.